Mikaspike/SalaryPredictions/README.md

 - [SalaryPredictions_Models](https://github.com/Mikaspike/SalaryPredictions/blob/main/SalaryPredictions_Models.ipynb): contains the code for model evaluation, training and deployment

+'requirements' folder: contains requirements.txt file for list of libraries/packages used in the code.
+And the .py versions(python scripts) of the jupyter notebooks

 'predictions.csv' : the salaries predicted by the model from the test dataset